Lbrooks13/PP3-Battleships-Game/README.md

 Imp character name used from DooM 1993 (id software).

 A huge thank you to Tim Nelson for helping me with my code and for helping me with testing procedure and principles.

+Additonal help with deployment instructions from Jordan Boulton.